-“Is this really happening right now?” says UW Tacoma junior Chris Burd.
+“Is this really happening right now?” said Chris Burd.
 “If you told me at age 17 that I would one day be sitting thirty feet away from the President of the United States, I would have thought you were lying.”
-Burd is recalling a recent trip to Dallas where he was honored by the Student Veterans Association’s Leadership Institute.
+Burd, who graduates in June 2018, is recalling a 2017 trip to Dallas where he was honored by the Student Veterans Association’s Leadership Institute.
 The George W. Bush Presidential Center hosted the event and the former president stopped by to speak with the honorees.

 The San Antonio native ended up back at home.
 “I bounced from family member to family member and eventually found myself staying with friends,” said Burd.
 “When the last friend kicked me out I decided I needed to do something different.”
 It was September of 2001, three years after Burd’s first attempt at a career in the Army and two weeks after the 9/11 terrorist attacks.
 Burd walked into a recruiting station and began the process of starting over.
 “I felt like I had a better head on my shoulders,” he said.
 “I still didn’t know much but I knew a little bit more.”